geb/geb/doc/manual/src/chapters/080-javascript.md

 This section discusses how to deal with some of the challenges in testing and/or automating modern web applications.

-## The “js” object
+## The "js" object

 The browser instance exposes a “[`js`](api/geb/Browser.html#getJs\(\))” object that provides support for working with JavaScript over and above what WebDriver provides.
-It's important to understand how WebDriver does handle JavaScript, which is through a driver's implementation of [`JavascriptExecutor`][javascriptexecutor]'s [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object[]\)) method.
+It's important to understand how WebDriver does handle JavaScript, which is through a driver's implementation of [JavascriptExecutor]'s [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript\(java.lang.String,%20java.lang.Object[]\)) method.

-> Before reading further, it's **strongly** recommended to read the description of [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript(java.lang.String, java.lang.Object[]\)) in order to understand how type conversion works between the two worlds.
+> Before reading further, it's **strongly** recommended to read the description of [`executeScript()`](http://selenium.googlecode.com/svn/trunk/docs/api/java/org/openqa/selenium/JavascriptExecutor.html#executeScript\(java.lang.String,%20java.lang.Object[]\)) in order to understand how type conversion works between the two worlds.

 You can execute JavaScript like you would with straight WebDriver using the driver instance via the browser…